isomerpages/pa-chingay/index.md

           description: A series of programmes are lined up to commemorate this milestone.
             Stay tuned for more details!
           url: ""
+  - infopic:
+      title: Chingay As You PHOTO It
+      subtitle: Chingay 50 Programme
+      description: Have a fond memory of Chingay since 1973?
+Stay tuned to walk down the memory lane as we feature your photo memories!
+      button: Find Out More
+      url: /whats-on/chingay-as-you-photo-it
+      image: /images/chingay-as-you-photo-it--highlightimage.jpg
+      alt: Chingay As You PHOTO It
   - infobar:
       title: Chingay As You PHOTO It
       subtitle: Chingay 50 Programme